 Stocking up on desk accessories generally doesn’t rank high on the priority list.
-But if you’re one of the many office workers still logging in from home, you might be looking for ways to zhuzh up your workspace so it feels more like your old cubicle.
-Or if your office is now reopening for business, you might be looking for something to freshen up a space left vacant for months.
-While a comfortable desk and desk chair can go a long way in making your setup a little more professional, functional accents — like, say, a USB-powered humidifier that looks like a succulent — can also make it a bit more enticing.
-Below are 24 such accents (including the aforementioned humidifier) that will make working from home (or returning to your old desk) a little more bearable.
-While all of the things on this list are available on Amazon, we’ve found some of them elsewhere, too, for those who like to shop around.
+But if you’re one of the many office workers still logging in from home, you might be looking for ways to zhuzh up your workspace with the same level of care you gave to your old cubicle.
+Or, if your office is now reopening, you might be looking for supplies to freshen up a space left vacant for a year.
+While a comfortable desk and desk chair can go a long way in making your setup a little more professional, functional accents — like, say, a USB-powered humidifier that looks like a succulent — can also make it a bit more enticing and uplifting.
+Below are 31 such accents (including the aforementioned humidifier) that will make working from home (or returning to your old desk) a little more bearable.
+While most of the things on this list are available on Amazon, we’ve found some of them elsewhere, too, for those who like to shop around.

 Or, for the succulent fans out there, here’s that USB-powered humidifier.